ltl5207/OSMASSEG/README.md

 ## Using our code to train
 ### 1. Synthetic data generation
-Please use the matlab codes in the folder: "synthetic_data_create" , to create the synthetic data from random FFD based on B-spline.
+Please use the matlab codes in the folder: "**synthetic_data_create**" , to create the synthetic data from random FFD based on B-spline.

 The value of the variable of the reference data path needs to be changed according to your condition.